Mouslim2004/BlogBackend/README.md

 1. We are going to start with the user entity
 2. Now we are going to continue with setting category service

+### Create User and Category controller

+1. For the user we are going to have two controller one to create user(auth) and the other one for others requests
+2. Then as long as we implement user controller we gonna set dto and mapper for user
+3. Then we gonna proceed the same way for category